micawurfel/micawurfel_porfolio/README.md

 # Personal Porfolio Micawurfel

 This website is my personal pofolio.
-Is a onepage app with 3 seccions: About Me, Projects and Contact.
+It is a simple page app 3 seccions: About Me, Projects and Contact.
 The purpose is to show the projects that I developed.

 ## Tecnologies